How to Check SLAT Feature of CPU to Use Hyper-V

 coreinfo.exe –v

-You can tell if your processor has SLAT support from the output (*) in the image below.
+You can determine if your processor has SLAT support by examining the output (*) in the image below.

 How to Use Intel Processor Identification Utility

-First of all, click here to download Intel Processor Identification Utility.
-After downloading the program to your computer, perform the installation.
+First, click here to download the Intel Processor Identification Utility.
+After downloading the program to your computer, follow the installation instructions.

 The first boot image of the Intel Processor Identification Utility is as follows;